maxdzin/vsc-ext-coding-time-tracker/README.md

 To access detailed summaries and reports, use the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) and search for "Time Tracker" to see available commands.

+### Configuring Save Interval
+You can customize how often the extension saves your coding time data:
+1. Open VS Code Settings (Ctrl+, or Cmd+, on macOS)
+2. Search for "Simple Coding Time Tracker"
+3. Find the "Save Interval" setting
+4. Enter your preferred interval in seconds (default is 5 seconds)
+   - Lower values (e.g., 5-10 seconds) provide more frequent updates but may impact performance
+   - Higher values (e.g., 30-60 seconds) are more efficient but update less frequently

 ## Control Panel Commands

 The Simple Coding Time Tracker extension offers a range of commands accessible through the Command Palette, designed to streamline your coding time tracking experience.
 Here are the primary commands available: